 In head-to-head play (much more fun), 2 teams or individuals play to win as many "holes" or "goals" as possible.
 An example is if, Two Footed Freddy gets a lower score on 5 holes, and Aunt J gets a lower score on 7 holes, and they tie the rest, the final score is 7 - 5 with Aunt J celebrating on a tower of pancakes. --- DELICIOUS!

 Usually an NFGA tournament format is broken up into an opening round of 9 - 18 holes in stroke play style to get the top (final) 4 playoff teams.
-In playoffs, the teams are put into march madness style brackets, and play 4 head-to-head matches.
+In playoffs, the teams are put into head-to-head brackets.
 A semi-final of the #1 seed vs #4 seed and the #2 seed vs the #3 seed.
 The winners of each semi-final, play each other in a 3-hole head to head Final!
 In a 6 playoff team format, the #1 and #2 seed get a first round bye.

-In the event of a tie after a head-to-head tournament match, a 1 kick putt-off will ensue .
+In the event of a tie to make or win playoffs, a 1 kick putt-off will ensue.
 All teammates kick from an agreed upon long putt position and the team who's ball is closest, wins the match.
 This process is repeated if necessary until a victor has been crowned.

 Scramble Format: If you've ever played in a charity golf tournament, you know what "scramble" style is.
 As a 2-person team, each teammate kicks their own ball.
 The team can then choose to move their ball and make their next kick from the better placed ball.
 So if one person shanks it into the water and the other hits the middle of the fairway, both players can take their next kicks from the fairway without penalty as if the water ball never happened.
 This is repeated throughout every kick until one of the teams' ball goes into the cup. (see more info on Scramble format in the top FAQ section)